 |Citi Double Cash Card||18-month intro APR period|

 Before you pull out your credit card and use it to charge some cryptocurrency, let’s take a look at exactly what this digital currency is.

 Cryptocurrency is derived from the phrase “crypto,” which refers to cryptography.
-This is technology that creates written or generated codes used to keep digital information secret.
+This is a technology that creates written or generated codes used to keep digital information secret.
 Cryptography transforms data into an unreadable format that can only be accessed with an alphanumeric key.

-The technology has been used to create cryptocurrency, which is a digital currency that is used as a medium of exchange.
-Cryptography secures and verifies the transactions, and creates new units of each type of cryptocurrency.
+The technology has been used to create a cryptocurrency, which is a digital currency that is used as a medium of exchange.
+Cryptography secures and verifies the transactions and creates new units of each type of cryptocurrency.
 This digital money is not overseen by a central authority, such as a bank.
 Instead, it’s a peer-to-peer decentralized network.